varkenvanmadonna/coursera_cleaning_data/README.md

 ## Content of this repo

-# first of all, the repo contains a script called "Script_assignment_getting_clean_data"
+# first of all, the repo contains a script called "Run_analysis.R"
 If you open the script you will find that this script takes the files described above and performs a number of operations on it
 * It helps you download the necessary files if you don't have them already
 * It loads all relevant files into R